-Arden Park boundries are from Eastern Avenue to Watt Avenue and Arden Way to Fair Oaks Boulevard.
-Neighbors residing within these boundries are considered Arden Park residents.
-Individuals who live outside of these boundries are considered non-residents.
+Arden Park boundaries are from Eastern Avenue to Watt Avenue and Arden Way to Fair Oaks Boulevard.
+Neighbors residing within these boundaries are considered Arden Park residents.
+Individuals who live outside of these boundaries are considered non-residents.

 A petition was filed October 29, 1949 in the Office of the Clerk of the Board of Supervisors of Sacramento County requesting the formation of a park, recreation and parkway district to be known as the “Arden Park Park District.”
 On December 5, 1949, the Board of Supervisors passed Resolution No. 8922 designating that the district should be established in accordance with the provisions of the Public Resources Code of the State of California.

 The first meeting of the Board of Trustees of the Arden Park Park District was held on March 15, 1950.
 On February 25, 1952, the District’s name was changed to “Arden Park Park, Recreation and Parkway District” to comply with the Public Resources Code relating to such districts and such change was recorded with the California Secretary of State.